davidgonzalez95/Azure_Project-02_Data-Factory-Orchestration_CafeCompany/README.md

 ## Pipeline Architecture <a name="pipeline-architecture"></a>

-A **modular pipeline structure** was chosen to improve reusability, maintainability, and scalability.
+<p align="justify">A <b>modular pipeline structure</b> was chosen to improve reusability, maintainability, and scalability.
 By breaking processes into smaller modules, updates and reuse can be done without affecting the main workflow.
 It also allows for more efficient error management, optimizes performance by enabling parallel execution, and enhances the understanding of the workflow.
-This modular approach also **simplifies version control** and deployment of specific changes without disrupting the overall system.
+This modular approach also <b>simplifies version control</b> and deployment of specific changes without disrupting the overall system.</p>

 The architecture is based on the following steps: